-The Issues and Options consultation represents the first formal stage in the preparation of the Review of the Adopted Chelmsford Local Plan.
+The Issues and Options consultation represented the first formal stage in the preparation of the Review of the Adopted Chelmsford Local Plan.
 The consultation document set out the key issues for the future growth and development of the city and potential approaches for accommodating the projected growth requirements up to 2041.
-This was undertaken in accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+The consultation was undertaken in accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012.

-Purpose of this Feedback Report
+Purpose of this 'You Said We Did' Report